3 Maja Street, Bydgoszcz: Main edifices

-The first landlord was Leonhard ßech, a foutain builder (brunnenbaumeister).
+The first landlord was Leonhard ßech, a fountain builder (brunnenbaumeister).
 In 1930, Jan Biziel, a local physician, social activist and city councilor of Bydgoszcz, bought this building, albeit still living at 3 Cieszkowskiego street.
 After his demise in 1934, Pelagia, one his three daughters, managed the building till after the Second World War.

 Restored in 2016–2017, the tenement boasts early modernist features.
 The use of bricks adds to the decoration style.
 One can notice the presence of an Art Nouveau stucco on the top of the elevation, as well as a double-panel carved wooden door.
 The back building (at 10) mirrors the same brick-layered style.